-You know the drill: you set a big bowl of kibble or wet food in front of your pet, and instead of digging in with joyful abandon, your pet gives you a haughty look like you have betrayed him or her.
-The food is only picked over, or maybe even left untouched.
+You know the drill: you set a big bowl of kibble or wet food in front of your pet, and instead of digging in with joyful abandon, your pet gives you a haughty look like you have betrayed them.
+The food is only picked over or maybe even left untouched.
 Another serving, wasted.

 So why the heck are Fido and Fluffy so picky, and what can you do to entice them to eat?

-First things first: if your pet is suddenly refusing to eat (and it’s been 24 hours or more since the last time he or she ate) or if your pet has lost weight, go to the veterinarian right away!
+First things first: if your pet is suddenly refusing to eat (and it’s been 24 hours or more since the last time they ate) or if your pet has lost weight, call your veterinarian right away!
 Lack of appetite can be a sign of illness.

-But if your pet is active, at his or her optimal weight and appears healthy, but just won’t eat, read on.
+If your pet is active, at their optimal weight and apparently healthy but just won’t eat, read on.
 We’re going to get inside your pet’s head and get some answers.

 Reason #1: You already fed me!

 Do you feed your pet table scraps?
 If so, your pet could already be full for the day.
-However, table scraps aren’t a balanced diet, so resist those begging eyes and point your pet back toward his or her food bowl.
+However, table scraps aren’t a balanced diet, so resist those begging eyes and point your pet back toward their food bowl.

 Reason #2: I’m already full (sorry ‘bout that, Fluffy).

 Could your dog be getting into the cat food?
-Most cat food is higher in protein and fat because cats have different nutritional needs than dogs, making it a tempting treat.
-You may need to move Fluffy’s feeding area to higher ground or make sure Fido isn’t around when he or she is eating.
+Most cat food is higher in protein and fat because cats have different nutritional needs than dogs, making their food a tempting treat.
+You may need to move Fluffy’s feeding area to higher ground or make sure Fido isn’t around when they’re eating.